marlens123/autoSAM_pond_segmentation/README.md

 - test vit_l and vit_h (memory of currently used GPU too small)

 ## Credits
 The AutoSAM implementation is based on the work of [Hu, Xinrong and Xu, Xiaowei and Shi, Yiyu](https://github.com/xhu248/AutoSAM), licensed under the Apache 2.0 License.
+Modifications are listed in the respective files.

 Full citation of AutoSAM:
 ```